gofr-dev/gofr/docs/quick-start/observability/page.md

   docker run --name gofr-zipkin -p 2005:9411 -d openzipkin/zipkin:latest
 ```

-Add Tracer configs in `.env` file, your .env will be updated to
+Add Tracer configs in `.env` file, the .env will be updated to

 ```bash
 APP_NAME=test-service